lizardsystem/lizard-portal/README.rst

 - When you enter, the page shows a tree on the left, a 'portal' (default: Area Selection map) in the middle, Analyse on the right, breadcrumbs on top.
-- Stores lizard context: period_start, period_end, object, object_id,
+- Stores lizard context: period: {start, end, selection}, object {id, name, type}, portal_template, base_url.
-  portalTemplate, base_url.
 - Can load another (portal) page as replacement for the selection map when selecting an element from the tree or on the map.
 - Analysis on the right